 Violations of any of the provisions of this ordinance is an infraction.
 Clarkston Town may bring an action against an owner to require the property to conform to the provisions of this ordinance.
 An action may include an injunction or any other appropriate action or proceeding to prevent or enjoin the violation.
 Clarkston Town only needs to establish the violation to obtain the injunction in accordance with State Code 10-9a-611.
 (Ord.
 22-06, 8-16-2022)

+Clarkston Town may, in its discretion, void transfers of land done pursuant to an invalid subdivision.

+The violator of any provision of this Title shall be liable to the Town for all costs and attorney fees incurred by the Town in enforcing this Title against the violator.

 11-1-8: APPEALS:

-Any adversely affected person shall have the right to appeal approval of the preliminary plat for or against a proposed subdivision by the planning commission to the Appeals Authority within ten (10) days of the date of such action.
+Any adversely affected person shall have the right to appeal approval of the preliminary plat for or against a proposed subdivision by the Planning Commission to the Appeals Authority within ten (10) days of the date of such action.
 Any action taken and not appealed within said ten (10) days shall be final.
-When a written appeal is received by the Appeal Authority within ten (10) days of the time the action was taken, the town will publish notice of the appeal hearing fifteen (15) days prior to the scheduled date by publishing according to State Code.
+When a written appeal is received by the Appeal Authority within ten (10) days of the time the action was taken, the Town will publish notice of the appeal hearing fifteen (15) days prior to the scheduled date by publishing according to State Code.
 Action by the Appeal Authority will be final.
 (Ord.
 22-06, 8-16-2022)

 11-1-9: NOTICE OF NONCOMPLIANCE:

-A. Upon inspection and discovery that any provision of the Town's Subdivision Code has been or is being violated, the Town may provide written Notice of Violation to the owner of the property that is the subject of the violation and to any other party who may be responsible for the violation.
+Upon inspection and discovery that any provision of the Town's Subdivision Code has been or is being violated, the Town may provide written Notice of Violation to the owner of the property that is the subject of the violation and to any other party who may be responsible for the violation.

-B. The written Notice of Violation shall:
+The written Notice of Violation shall:

-1. Indicate the nature of the violation;
+Indicate the nature of the violation;